Code-Institute-Submissions/relevantindependent/README.md

 I wanted to make a website containing news and reviews for independent video games.

 ### What does the code do?
-The code will allow users to view reviews, and register on a mailing list.
+The code will allow users to view reviews, after registering with a username and password.

 ## Features